 - Schoen Clinic Orthopaedic & Spinal Hospital London - A double award-winning leading private hospital delivering world-class treatments for any orthopaedic or spinal condition.
 With a Multidisciplinary Team (MDT) of Specialists including Consultant Spinal Surgeons, Consultant Orthopaedic Surgeons, Consultant Radiologists, Sports Physicians, Physiotherapists, Musculoskeletal (MSK) Physicians and specialist nurses working together, patients are offered the very latest treatments based on medical research and monitored clinical outcomes.

 To get immediate medical advice for your back pain contact your local GP or NHS 111.

-Hybrid Vs Foam Vs Latex Vs Sprung Mattresses for Back Pain
+Hybrid Vs Foam Vs Latex Vs Sprung - Best Mattresses for Back Pain